AUTOMATIC1111/stable-diffusion-webui/Features.md

 This secondary model is **designed** to process the `1024×1024` SD-XL image **near completion***, to further enhance and refine details in your final output picture.
 You could use it to refine finished pictures in the img2img tab as well.

 - [wcde/sd-webui-refiner](https://github.com/wcde/sd-webui-refiner) *To try this kind of generation, you can use this extension.

->You will want 6gb minimum as `--lowvram` currently isn't supported.

 # SD2 Variation Models
 [PR](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/8958), ([more info.](https://github.com/Stability-AI/stablediffusion/blob/main/doc/UNCLIP.MD))